nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 *NOTE: If your Mac has an Apple M1 chip, please use the [official macOS installer](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/macos-installer.zip) instead.
 Installing Nicotine+ from Homebrew will currently not work on Apple M1 devices due to issues in upstream dependencies.*

-On macOS version 10.14 (Mojave), the recommended approach is to install Nicotine+ using [Homebrew](https://brew.sh), run the following:
+On macOS version 10.14 (Mojave), the recommended approach is to install Nicotine+ using [Homebrew](https://brew.sh).
+Run the following:

 ```sh
 brew install nicotine-plus